-Sterling Heights is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Sterling Heights isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sterling Heights are a mix of both white- and blue-collar jobs.
 Overall, Sterling Heights is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Sterling Heights who work in sales jobs (11.55%), office and administrative support (10.45%), and management occupations (8.62%).

 Also of interest is that Sterling Heights has more people living here who work in computers and math than 95% of the places in the US.

 In terms of college education, Sterling Heights is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.44% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Sterling Heights in 2018 was $30,631, which is upper middle income relative to Michigan and the nation.
 This equates to an annual income of $122,524 for a family of four.
 However, Sterling Heights contains both very wealthy and poor people as well.

 Sterling Heights is a somewhat ethnically-diverse city.
 The people who call Sterling Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sterling Heights residents report their race to be White, followed by Asian.
 Important ancestries of people in Sterling Heights include German, Polish, Assyrian/Chaldean/Syriac, Italian, and Irish.